coup-de-foudre/cdf-plasma-controller/README.md

 To enable OSC, setting the `--controller-type=OSC` flag on the command line.
 This starts a OSC server on UDP port `5005` with the following endpoints:

+  - `/pwm/start`
+    Start the PWM, but does not turn on the interrupter or the FM modulator.

+  - `/pwm/stop`
+    Stop the PWM Also turns the interrupter and FM modulator off.

   - `/pwm/center-frequency <float>`
     PWM center frequency in Hz.
 Optionally accepts an additional float which specifies the offset factor; otherwise, the offset factor is reset to zero.

   - `/pwm/frequency-offset-factor <float>`
     Offset factor for the center frequency.
 Should be between [-1, 1].
     The true frequency is given by